JunodChristophe/Teaching-HEIGVD-RES-2020-Labo-Orchestra/README.md

 RES laboratory about UDP
 The lab objectives are:
-* **Design and implement a simple application protocol on top of UDP**.
-Some applications multicast events and another listen to and process them.
+* **Design and implement a simple application protocol over UDP**.
+A group of applications multicast events and a application listens to and processes them.
 * Getting familiar with several tools from **the JavaScript ecosystem**.
 By implementing two simple **Node.js** applications.
 (One for the senders and one for the receiver.)
-* Practicing with **Docker**.
+* Practice with **Docker**.

 ## Requirements

-Each NodeJS applications are packaged in Docker images:
+Each NodeJS applications is packaged in Docker images:
-* the first app, **Musician**, simulates someone who plays an instrument in an orchestra.
+* The first app, **Musician**, simulates someone playing an instrument in an orchestra.
-When the app is started, it is assigned an instrument (piano, flute, etc.).
+When the app is launched, an instrument is assigned to it (piano, flute, etc.).
 Every second it will emit a sound (a string) through UDP communication protocol.
 The sound depends on the instrument.
-* the second app, **Auditor**, simulates someone who listens to the orchestra.
+* The second app, **Auditor**, simulates someone listening to the orchestra.
 This application has two responsibilities.
-Firstly, it must listen to Musicians and keep track of **active** musicians.
+First, it must listen to Musicians and keep track of **active** musicians.
-A musician is active if it has played a sound during the last 5 seconds.
+A musician is active if he has played a sound during the last 5 seconds.
-Secondly, it implement a very simple TCP-based protocol to indicate which musician is active.
+Second, it implements a very simple TCP-based protocol to indicate which musician is active.
-* a third application exist to validate how the architecture works through the script validate.sh.
+* A third application exists to validate the fonctionning of the architecture via the **validate.sh** script.

 ### Instruments and sounds

-The following table show the mapping between instruments and sounds.
+The following table shows the mapping between instruments and sounds.

 | Instrument | Sound         |
 |------------|---------------|